-AGF token — the native asset of the Augmented Finance ecosystem, which constitutes the foundation of governance and safety for the protocol.
+AGF token — the native asset of the Augmented Finance ecosystem, which constitutes the foundation of economics, governance, and safety for the protocol.

-agToken — an interest-bearing token that is received after lending an asset to the protocol.
+agToken — an interest-bearing token that is received after supplying (lending) an asset to the protocol.

 Augmented Finance — an autonomous, non-custodial liquidity protocol, which offers the highest interest on deposits and the lowest rates for borrowing digital assets.
 It is built to unlock the world of open financial applications using AI to give birth to the intelligent DeFi era.

 Borrowing — obtaining a loan secured (collaterized) by a crypto asset in the protocol and paying interest on the loan.

 Liquidity Mining Rewards — dynamic issuance of AGF tokens used to reward protocol users for supplying, borrowing, staking, and locking.

 Issuance Module — the module that can be triggered whenever the Staking Module is not enough to cover the complete recovery of the protocol following a critical loss of funds.